Change72/docs-vllm-native-offloading-dynamo/PRESENTATION.md

 * the event uses the **last** GPU block's hash as its key
 * GPU-side events still come at GPU-block granularity

 Dynamo's radix tree is at GPU-block granularity.
-Without expansion logic on the connector side, a single chunk event lands as a single radix node spanning `F × block_size` tokens — and none of the intermediate prefix matches anything else in the tree.
+Without expansion logic on the connector side, a single chunk event lands as a single radix node spanning `F × block_size` tokens — and none of the intermediate prefix matches anything else in the tree. *[llm-d also suffers from this.]*

 **Status.** Group offloading is **disabled by default** in vLLM today.
-This work targets the common `factor == 1` path and explicitly preserves the placeholder fallback for `factor > 1` (i.e., we don't regress; we just don't help yet).
-Production users who enable group offload to optimize I/O will need a follow-up that expands one chunk event into `F` block-granularity events with a correct parent chain — and the reverse for `BlockRemoved`. **This is the next phase of the work**, planned as a follow-up patch on the connector.
+This work targets the common `factor == 1` path and explicitly preserves the placeholder fallback for `factor > 1`. **This is the next phase of the work**, planned as a follow-up patch on the connector.

 ---